m2mlight/m2mData/README.md

 The m2mData Arduino Library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight.

+You have create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
+You can see examples of use in these files: examples_use_m2mdata.ino

-These are the five functions in the m2mData library, used when arduino is connected to Internet:
+A. When arduino is connected to Internet, there are functions in the m2mData library:

 a) Sensors